Guttz/guttz.github.io/_posts/2019-06-15-hydra-smart-agent-foundations.md

 agent.delete("http://localhost:8080/serverapi/<CollectionType>/<Resource-ID>")
 ```

-So with this methods working, we are now able to do some interactions with a hydrus server in a straighfoward way. **A simple lifecycle of a resource**, for a collection of Drones, would be something like:
+So with this methods working, we are now able to do some interactions with a hydrus server in a straightforward way. **A simple life cycle of a resource**, for a collection of Drones, would be something like:

 ```
 # Initializing Agent with hydrus server link